Friday, November 1, 2024

 The Summer Solstice is always on June 21st (+ or - a day).

-But, what you CALL the day is arbitrary.
+But, what you CALL the day IS arbitrary.

-The ancient people called the summer solstice Midsummer; many people today call it the First day of Summer.
+many people today call it the First day of Summer.

 That is up to you, but it makes more sense to call it Midsummer.

-Ancient cultures (Asian, European, Native American) developed traditions
+Ancient cultures (Asian, European, Native American)

-celebrating the eight landmarks of the year, which lead to the
+developed traditions celebrating the eight landmarks of the

-adoption of a natural calendar that could be depicted as
+year, which lead to the adoption of a natural calendar that

 An example of a solar calendar, or natural calendar.